Work on a Horse Farm

 14:00 Continue with tree planting

-Note: not all hands will be needed for this feed, so people who want to sleep in can do so.
+09:00 Grooming and feeding - Not all hands will be needed for this feed, so people who want to sleep in can do so

-If no rides are booked, we will focus on doing some really good training rides either out on the beach, in the bush or on the farm, expanding the training of our horses, as well as doing maintenance jobs around the farm.
+If no rides are booked, you will focus on doing some really good training rides either out on the beach, in the bush, or on the farm, expanding the training of the horses, as well as doing maintenance jobs around the farm.
 There may be some time left for a little fun on the beach, like a surf or paddle on the lagoon.

 16:00 Evening feeding routine